LTeder/PyPotter/README.md

 # PyPotter

-PyPotter is a Python project allowing you to control your Home Assistant based smart home via a magic wand.
+This fork of PyPotter is a Python project allowing you to control Raspberry Pi GPIO via a magic wand.

-For now, more complete information can be found here: https://www.adamthole.com/category/smart-home/
+More complete information can be found here: https://www.adamthole.com/category/smart-home/

 # Acknowledgements
 PyPotter shares inspiration and code from the following projects: